revilowaldow/BITC/Sessions/2024/01 14 - Session 14.md

 Kanalon the Last
 	Family of Kanalons
-	He engineered the assasination and death of all the other family memebers Kalamsis works with this guy allegedly, may have done some killing
+	He engineered the assassination and death of all the other family members Kalamsis works with this guy allegedly, may have done some killing